Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AYeah.

-Speaker AYeah, we bribed them with beer and nights out socializing.
+Speaker AWe bribed them with beer and nights out socializing.

-Speaker AWe couldn't lure them with ladies because there are no ladies in now band.
+Speaker AWe couldn't lure them with ladies because there are no ladies in their.

-Speaker ASo it's well masculine only at the moment.
+Speaker AAnd so it's well masculine only at the moment.

 Speaker AOh, yeah.

-Speaker ASo for now, just to say we never take on young ladies or ladies to sing with us.
+Speaker ASo for now, just to say we never take on young ladies to support ladies to sing with us.

-Speaker AWe have some short wax, but they're partners and wives.
+Speaker AWe have some schwags, but there are partners and wives and.

 Speaker AYeah.